 - If the tenant falls on hard times, they may have difficulty meeting their financial obligations.
 If they enter into bankruptcy proceedings, net lease investments that are a good choice initially may decline into a less than favorable investment.

-- It is common to sell triple net lease investments at the end of a long lease because the new tenant may be a credit risk.
+- It is common to sell NNN lease investments at the end of a long lease because the new tenant may be a credit risk.
 Tenant rollover can present risk if the investor is not savvy in choosing ideal tenants who are not likely to default on their financial obligations.

 Before making the plunge into triple net lease investments, it’s important to understand the credit risk of any potential tenant.
 Here are some tips on how to minimize your risk and help safeguard your long term investment:

 - Require the submission of the prospective tenant’s financial statements.
 Analyze them carefully.
 If this is not a familiar process for you, hire a CPA to do this on your behalf.
 Their hourly fee will likely be an excellent investment as part of your due diligence.